Here we will break down 10 baseball cards we are looking to buy in 2022 to receive crazy ridiculous returns.

 Here’s a wallet-friendly card that is a top-of-the-line piece to pick.
 The number #302 card features Mariano in his prime wearing casual clothes after inking a deal of $2,000 with the Yankees.
 This makes it one of a kind because most baseball cards feature players in their uniforms.
 It’s such a unique card that it’s a must-have collector’s item.

-His name is placed in the bottom right corner while the Bowman B Logo sits in the upper left.
+His name is in the bottom right corner while the Bowman B Logo sits in the upper left.
 The graphics are not the finest, but the photo is.
 This Hall of Famer dressed in streetwear deserves a place in your coveted collection.

 #3.
 1993 Derek Jeter SP Foil RC #279

 Most would agree that the Derek Jeter Rookie RC is unparalleled because it was so far ahead of its time—from its high quality to its grand design compared to other baseball cards at the time.
 The SPG very rarely comes in gem mint conditions.
-The PSA 10 makes it genuinely significant and shouldn’t be overlooked or undervalued.
+The PSA 10 makes it significant and shouldn’t be overlooked or undervalued.
 Derek Jeter’s game history gives this card a reason to go up in price value.
-Overall, this card is a very crucial investment piece we barely get to see.
+Overall, this card is a crucial investment piece we barely see.

 #4.
 1956 Roberto Clemente Topps #33

-Roberto Clemente’s card is one of the most iconic cards and prized possessions from 1956.
+Roberto Clemente’s card is one of the most iconic and prized possessions from 1956.
 It’s scarce and it’s incredibly high-grade from a historical player who played for the Pirates.
 This card is the next best thing next to his rookie 1955 card.

 The 1956 Topps card features a grey back and the design has a unique dual feature of his photo smiling and a piece of artwork based on an original photograph of him catching the ball.
 They even drew the shoe polish advert in the background, which is a cool addition to all the detail.